Proper Mowing & Watering is essential to a Green, Thick and Healthy Lawn.

 Here are the facts for lawns in the Greater Toronto Area (and similar growing districts with cool-season grass varieties)

-This one is easy- 2.5 – 3 inches in the spring (May-June and fall (September-November) and 3 inches in the hotter and drier summer periods.
-Contrary to popular belief- If you cut the lawn shorter it doesn’t make it grow at a slower rate. (just like your hair).
+This one is easy- 2.75 – 3 inches in the spring (May-June and fall (September-November) and 3 inches in the hotter and drier summer periods.
+Contrary to popular belief- If you cut the lawn shorter it does not make it grow at a slower rate. (just like your hair).
 For mowing tips after OverSeeding click here .

 Proper height also prevents moisture loss through evaporation so it doesn’t dry out too quickly, and keeps the root system cooler.
 The taller the grass the deeper the roots.

-THIS THE MOST IMPORTANT TO ACHIEVE GREAT RESULTS!
-The easiest way to do your part for a healthy lawn is to mow your lawn frequently.
+THIS IS YOUR MOST IMPORTANT CONTRIBUTION TO ACHIEVE GREAT RESULTS!
+The easiest way to do your part for a greener, thicker and healthier lawn with less weeds is to mow your lawn frequently.
 Golf Courses know this, and their lawns are super thick and lush.
-As a general rule you should mow your lawn every 5-7 days..
+As a general rule you should mow your lawn every 5-7 days.

 HOWEVER, when the lawn is growing fast- you should mow 2X per week.
-(May-June / September-October)
+(Late April-June / September-October)

-Now we understand it SEEMS hard to do.
-But please consider this, when you mow more frequently, you’ll achievve the following benefits:
+Now we understand that this SEEMS hard to do.
+But please consider this, when you mow more frequently, you’ll achieve the following important benefits:

 - Stimulates shoot growth and lateral spread of the grass plant.
 This means your lawn will get thicker, quicker.
-A thicker lawn crowds out weeds, Think of a cedar hedge and how it grows thicker the more you trim it
+A thicker lawn crowds out weeds, Think of a cedar hedge and how it grows thicker the more frequently you trim it.

-- There is actually less work to do each time, including no bagging clippings and no raking required.
-You dont have to trim every time you mow. this means you can do it in less time.
+- There is actually less work to do each time, including no bagging clippings and no raking required. when you are only mowing off <1″ of the plant, this is so easy to do.
+And you dont have to trim every time you mow. this means you can perform the task in less time. (and more fresh cur grass smell!)

-- Weeds grow more rapidly and higher than the rest of the lawn, when they dont have a chance to grow that high, they naturally are in a weakened state, allowing us to kill them easier.
+- Weeds grow more rapidly and taller than the rest of the lawn, so when they dont have a chance to grow that high, they naturally are in a weakened state, allowing us to kill them easier.

-- Most Weeds tend to flower at a certain height that is higher than the rest of the lawn.
-Once a weed flowers, it produces seed heads, which in turn produce more weeds.
+- Most weeds tend to flower at a certain height that is taller than the rest of the lawn kept at 3″.
+Once a weed flowers, it produces seed heads, which in turn produces more weeds.

 - Your lawn will look better!
-In fact, I have yet to have a customer call us, who follows our plan properly to tell me it didnt work. (obviously it must be done in conjunction with a properly suited lawn care program)
+In fact, I have not yet had a customer call us, who follows our mowing and watering plan properly to tell me it didn’t work. (obviously it must be done in conjunction with a properly suited lawn care program)

-A good rule of thumb is to never allow your grass to grow long enough that you would be cutting more than 1/3 of the blade off in a single mowing.
+Another important rule of thumb is to never allow your grass to grow long enough that you would be cutting more than 1/3 of the blade off in a single mowing.
 In the summer, if the lawn isn’t growing fast, mow when needed using the one-third rule.
-ALWAYS mow when the lawn is dry!
+Try to mow when the lawn is dry for best results! and not during the high heat of the day abs this causes additional stress.

 Keep your Blade Sharp